 For the purposes of Annexes III and IV as well as this Annex, ‘accumulated negative changes in fair value due to credit risk’ means, for non-performing exposures, accumulated changes in fair value due to credit risk where the accumulated net change is negative.
 The accumulated net change in fair value due to credit risk shall be calculated by adding all negative and positive changes in fair value due to credit risk that have occurred since recognition of the debt instrument.
 This amount shall only be reported if the addition of positive and negative changes in fair value due to credit risk results in a negative amount.
 The valuation of the debt instruments shall be performed on the level of single financial instruments.
 For each debt instrument, ‘Accumulated negative changes in fair value due to credit risk’ shall be reported until the derecognition of the instrument.

-For the purposes of Annexes III and IV as well as this Annex, ‘accumulated impairment’ means:
+For the purposes of Annexes III and IV as well as this Annex, ‘accumulated impairment’ shall have the following meaning:

 for debt instruments measured at amortised cost or at a cost-based method, accumulated impairment is the cumulative amount of impairment losses, net of use and reversals that has been recognised, where appropriate for each of the impairment stages.
 Accumulated impairment reduces the carrying amount of the debt instrument through the use of an allowance account under IFRS and national GAAP based on BAD, or via direct reductions that do not constitute a derecognition event under national GAAP based on BAD;